Nicholas-Speredelozzi/Nicholas-Speredelozzi.github.io/cubesat.md

 ---

 ## Key Takeaways
-This project has provided valuable experience in **systems engineering, spacecraft design trade studies, and multidisciplinary collaboration**.
+This project has provided valuable experience in systems engineering, spacecraft design trade studies, and multidisciplinary collaboration.
 Working within a team environment reinforced the importance of balancing technical constraints while maintaining system-level integration across the spacecraft architecture.

 This project has given me a lot of insight into the importance of managing technical tradeoffs & understanding how design decisions affect system integration in lifecycle mission environments.
 Working within a multidisciplinary team environment reinforced the importance of balancing technical constraints while maintaining system-level integration across the spacecraft architecture.